inventor96/pocketbase-erc-exercise/README.md

 Note that these setup instructions are for Linux hosts.
 You'll have to adjust and refactor stuff as necessary for other platforms.

 1. Get this repo on your host.
+1. Before proceeding, consider the point in [Production-ready Setup](#production-ready-setup) regarding a reverse proxy.
 1. If needed, update the URL in the initial config (found in `pb_migrations/1697331567_initial_settings.js`).
 1. If needed, update the URL for the frontend (look for `new PocketBase` in `pb_hooks/views/base.html`).
 1. Do the initial start manually (e.g. `./pocketbase serve`).